Civil War has been called by some historians "The War Between the

 of the kind.

 Polo used it like money.
 Homer called it a "divine substance."
-The English word "salary"
+The

-way, the value of salt to an army, which was also used as a medical disinfectant;
+the hard way, the value of salt to an army, which was also used as

-and artillery.
 The herds of livestock necessary to feed an army also depended on

 wrote in 1862.